Key Club: Region

-A region is made up of different divisions.
-Elections are not held for regions, which is why people may not consider it a level in Key Club.
+A region may consist of multiple divisions, but they are not a construct of Key Club International bylaws.
+There are no internationally defined positions at the regional level.
+Implementations of regions may vary between districts that utilize them.

 Division

-Lieutenant Governors can be elected at a Division level, though this varies by each District's bylaws.
-Division elections may also include Divisional committees or other leadership roles, again varying by each District's own preference.
+Lieutenant Governors are typically elected at either a division level or at a district convention, though this varies depending on each district's bylaws.
+Division elections may also include divisional committees or other leadership roles, again varying by each district's own bylaws or preferences.

 Club

-The president, vice president(s), secretary, treasurer, bulletin editor and webmaster or technology-associated position of the club should be elected each year in February.
-While not taking office until May, the intent of the early election is to allow for role-based shadowing and knowledge-transfer from existing to future officers.
-In between club elections and the date that future officers take their positions, there are District level conferences/conventions where future officers can be trained and advised on how to best work in their upcoming role.
+The president, vice president, secretary, treasurer, bulletin editor and webmaster (or technology-associated position) of the club should be elected each year in February.
+While not taking office until May, the intent of the early election is to allow for role-based shadowing and knowledge-transfer from existing officers over to officers-elect.
+In between club elections and the date that officers-elect assume their positions, there are district conferences or conventions where future officers can be trained and advised on how to best work in their upcoming role.

-The Webmaster has different duties depending on the District they hail from.
-The Webmaster is typically responsible for creating, updating, and maintaining the District website.
+The webmaster has different duties depending on the District they hail from.
+The webmaster is typically responsible for creating, updating, and maintaining the district's website.